Joint Capabilities Group (JCG) was formed in July 2017 as a result of the formation of the Australian Defence Force Headquarters.

 The Australian Defence College (ADC) was established to meet the strategic needs of the ADF for joint professional military education and individual joint warfare training.

-Headed by the Deputy Chief Information Warfare, the Information Warfare Division (IWD) consists of four branches – Information Warfare Capability, C4 and Battle Management Capability, Capability Support Directorate and the Joint Cyber Unit.
+Headed by the Head of Information Warfare, the Information Warfare Division (IWD) consists of four branches – Information Warfare Capability, C4 and Battle Management Capability, Capability Support Directorate and the Joint Cyber Unit.

 Joint Health Command (JHC) provides health care to ADF members and ensures the health preparedness of ADF personnel for operations, and, deployable elements of JHC for deployment in support of operations.